Analytically parameterized solutions for robust quantum control using smooth pulses: Background

+This Hamiltonian appears in various systems including solid state spin qubits, and thus our results have a wide applicability.
+For the sake of having specific numbers and constraints for the Hamiltonian and noise levels, however, we remark that our main interest is spin qubits in a double quantum dot setup in the (1,1) charge configuration, for which the exchange coupling $J$ between the electrons remains fixed and one of the electrons is driven by a microwave source whose amplitude is given by $\Omega_\text{mw}$.
+This mapping requires that the Zeeman splittings of the electrons are sufficiently different from each other such that it is possible to address one of the electrons without affecting the other, as is the case in the experiments of Refs. \cite{Veldhorst2014a,Zajac2017a,Watson2017}.
+Under these conditions, the noisy Hamiltonian for the spin pair can be expressed as

+where $\Omega_\text{mw}(t)$ is proportional to the amplitude of the microwave drive, $\tilde J = J + \delta J$ and $\delta J$ denotes the noise in the exchange coupling due to electrostatic fluctuations \cite{Gungordu2018a}.
+This Hamiltonian is in an $\mathfrak{su}(2)$ subalgebra of $\mathfrak{su}(4)$ generated by $\{IX,ZZ,ZY\}$, and thus the results we obtain below for the Hamiltonian in Eq.~\eqref{eq:H} can be applicable to these devices.

-where $\Omega(t)$ represents the driving field, and $\tilde \beta = \beta + \delta \beta$ is the energy splitting with non-Markovian fluctuations $\delta \beta$.
-This Hamiltonian appears in various systems including solid state spin qubits.
-In the absence of noise, the time evolution operator $U(t_f;0)$ at $t=t_f$ can be parametrized in terms of an auxilliary function $\Phi$ in the following way \cite{Barnes2015}:
+We now summarize the formalism from Ref.~\cite{Barnes2015} for finding robust pulse shapes to fix quasistatic stochastic errors in $\beta$ while targeting a specific rotation at the final time $t_f$.
+In the absence of noise, the time evolution operator $U(t_f;0)$ at $t=t_f$ can be parametrized in terms of an auxiliary function $\Phi(\chi)$ (where $\chi = \chi(t)$ is a reparametrization of time), expressed via the $ZXZ$ Euler angle decomposition in the following way \cite{Barnes2015}: